mponza/keyphrase-annotation/README.md

 	        ]
 	}

-The `tagme` field contains a list of Wikipedia Entities (identified by `wiki_title`/`wiki_id`) annotated in the input document.
+The `tagme` field contains a list of Wikipedia Entities (each entity is uniquely identified by its `wiki_title`/`wiki_id`) annotated in the input document.
 For each annotated entity, `annotations` provides information where the corresponding entity has been annotated in the document.